When the W3C defined the HTML DOM specification much of what they included

 collection by integer index.
 This is exactly the way in which code

-would loop through the elements of an Array
+would loop through the elements of an Array.
+To allow a

 script to handle both possibilities with the same code the return of